The cell-centered Finite-Volume self-consistent approach for heterostructures: 1D electron gas at the Si-SiO2 interface: Results and Discussions

-After characterizing the $Ec(x,y)$, we next explore the electron density $n(x,y)$.
-The $n(x,y)$ calculated by FV-TF and FV-SP methods are plotted in Figs. \ref{fig9}(a) and \ref{fig9}(b).
+After characterizing the $Ec(x,y)$, we next explore the electron density.
+The $n(x,y)$ calculated by FV-TF and FV-SP methods are plotted in Figs. \ref{fig7}(a) and \ref{fig7}(b).
 Note that, $n(x,y)$ is expressed with the unit $m^{-3}$ since we factored out the nanometer scale in the scaling process (see subsection \ref{subsec24}).
 Unpleasantly, $n(x,y)$ calculated by the FV-TF method is localized within a very narrow spatial interval along the z-axis with sharp convex edges along the y-axis.
 Whereas, the $n(x,y)$ calculated by the FV-CS method is localized along the z-axis nicely with smooth concave edges along the y-axis.
 The maximum of $n(x,y)$ calculated by the FV-TF method is almost two times larger than the same quantity that is calculated by the FV-SP method.
-The first two normalized wavefunctions are also plotted in Figs. \ref{fig9}(c) and \ref{fig9}(d), respectively.
-For $i>2$, the wavefunctions mostly have a symmetrical lobe shape such that the number of lobes is equal to $i$.